Jo3690/EmiGen-RL-model/Readme.md

-EmiGen-RL is a chemistry-informed generation framework coupled with reinforcement learning (RL) targeting multiple optical properties.
+EmiGen-RL is a chemistry-informed generation framework coupled with reinforcement learning (RL) targeting multiple properties for complex funcational molecules.

 **Description:**

 - EmiGen-RL encompasses three levels  within a variational autoencoder (VAE) and progressively constructs molecules by coordinating global structural organization with fine-grained variability.
-- Reinforcement learning is integrated for the multi-property-guided generation with SubOptGraph acting as the property predictor, aiming at generating deep-blue molecules with high efficiency.
 - A dataset comprising 133,670 organic luminescent molecules (OLMs) is established as a test case for EmiGen-RL.
 - Against five generative models with different representation strategies, EmiGen-RL achieves the best overall performance not only on validity and plausibility, but also on uniqueness and novelty.
+- Reinforcement learning is integrated for the multi-property-guided generation.
+Here, as an example, SubOptGraph acts as the property predictor, aiming at generating deep-blue molecules with high efficiency.
-- The effectiveness and potential are validated by the rediscovery of several experimentally reported deep-blue molecules with high efficiency.
+- The effectiveness and potential are validated by the rediscovery of several experimentally reported deep-blue molecules with high efficiency and two novel synthesized deep-blue moelcules with high photoluminescence quantum yield (PLQY).
-- It can be extended to the fields of other complex functional materials and updated with the development of data, predictors, and so on.
+- It can be extended to the fields of other complex functional molecules/materials and updated with the development of data, predictors, and so on.

 **Environment requirements:**